enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 **************************

 JQM itself does not provide any libraries to the payloads - all its internal classes are hidden.
-But there are two ways, each with two variants, to make sure the required libraires are presnet at runtime.
+But there are two ways, each with two variants, to make sure the required libraires are present at runtime.

-.. note:: all the four variants are exclusive. **Only one libray source it used at the same time**.
+.. note:: All the four variants are exclusive. **Only one libray source it used at the same time**.

 Maven POM
 ++++++++++++++++